The Tampakan copper-gold mine was proposed to be developed in the southern Philippines, 50km north of General Santos City on…

-Initial operations at the mine will be powered by on-site diesel generators as no electrical power is available at the site.
-A proposal is, however, in place to develop a new power line to connect to the Idaho Power network at a cost of $18.3m.
+Initial operations at the mine will be powered by on-site diesel generators as no electricity is available at the site.
+A proposal is, however, in place to develop a new $18.3m power line to connect to the Idaho Power network.

-If approved, Idaho Power will construct a 69kV, 18 mile power line that will connect the existing network at the main connection near Vale to the mine site.
+Idaho Power will construct a 69kV, 18-mile power line from Hope substation in Malheur County to the mine site.

 The PEA estimates that the mine will require between 150g/m and 300g/m of water for both mining and processing operations.

 Geological modelling and engineering firm Metal Mining Consultants prepared both the PEA and amended PEA reports for the project.
 The resource and geologic information was provided by Hardrock Consulting.